The Ultimate Guide to the Cookie Dough Fundraiser

 Cookie mix

 Cookie mix fundraisers are ideal for groups that can't accommodate frozen goods.
-However, your buyers will need to purchase other ingredients, such as eggs or milk.
+However, your buyers must purchase other ingredients, such as eggs or milk.

 Cookie dough coupons